hashicorp/terraform-provider-aws/website/docs/r/macie_member_account_association.html.markdown

 layout: "aws"
 page_title: "AWS: aws_macie_member_account_association"
 description: |-
-  Associates an AWS account with Amazon Macie as a member account.
+  Associates an AWS account with Amazon Macie Classic as a member account.
 ---

 # Resource: aws_macie_member_account_association

 ~> **NOTE:** This resource interacts with [Amazon Macie Classic](https://docs.aws.amazon.com/macie/latest/userguide/what-is-macie.html).
 Macie Classic cannot be activated in new accounts.
 See the [FAQ](https://aws.amazon.com/macie/classic-faqs/) for more details.

-Associates an AWS account with Amazon Macie as a member account.
+Associates an AWS account with Amazon Macie Classic as a member account.

-~> **NOTE:** Before using Amazon Macie for the first time it must be enabled manually.
-Instructions are [here](https://docs.aws.amazon.com/macie/latest/userguide/macie-setting-up.html#macie-setting-up-enable).

 ## Example Usage